Subgaussian 1-cocycles on discrete groups: Spectral gap and Poincar e inequalities

 \section{Spectral gap and $L_p$ Poincar\'e inequalities}

-In the classical diffusion setting, if the probability measure is non-atomic, it is known that the $L_2$ Poincar\'e inequality (a.k.a. the spectral gap inequality) implies the $L_p$ Poincar\'e inequalities with constant $Cp$ for $2\le p<\8$; see e.g. \cite{Mi09}*{Proposition 2.5}.
+In the classical diffusion setting, if the probability measure is non-atomic, it is known that the $L_2$ Poincar\'e inequality (a.k.a. the spectral gap inequality) implies the $L_p$ Poincar\'e inequalities with constant $Cp$ for $2\le p<\8$; see e.g. \cite[Proposition 2.5]{Mi09}.
 In this section, we show that such implication still holds in the noncommutative setting under some conditions.
-A crucial ingredient in the commutative theory is the chain rule for the gradient form, which is not available in general non-diffusion setting.
-Our approach relies on the derivation property of $\Ga$.
-Let us recall a result of Junge--Ricard--Shlyakhtenko \cite{JRS} proved using free dilation theory. \begin{theorem} Let $\Ga$ be the gradient form associated to a noncommutative diffusion semigroup $T_t=e^{-tA}$ acting on $(\nx,\tau)$.
-Then there exists a trace preserving $*$-homomorphism $\pi$ from $\nx$ into a finite von Neumann algebra $\mx$ and a ($\pi$-)derivation $\de:\Dom(\de)\to L_2(\mx)$ such that for all $x,y\in\Dom(A)\cap \nx$, $\tau[\Ga(x,y)]=\tau[\de(x)^*\de(y)]$ and for all $1<p<\8$
+A crucial ingredient in the commutative theory is the Leibniz rule \eqref{leib} for the gradient form, which is not available in general non-diffusion setting.
+The remedy relies on two ingredients.
+The first is the derivation property of $\Ga$ proved in \cite{CS03}*{Theorem 8.2} (see also \cite{JRS}), i.e., there exists a closable derivation $\delta$ on $L_2(\nx, \tau)$, such that